s-rithu020/M3_Wiper-Control-System/5_Report/README.md

 The system is employed in all automotive vehicles to provide safety and clear visibilty to the passengers of the vehicle.

 ### What:
-A Wiper Control System is an automated system whihc controls the speed of the windshield wiper blades.
+A Wiper Control System is an automated system which controls the speed of the windshield wiper blades.

 ### When:
 It is used to automatically clean the windscreen of the vehicle during rain or snow and to prevent the driver from distractions.